SAINIAbhishek/Hangman-Game/README.md

 This game is divided into three levels.

-To visit this application click on this link "http://abhisheksaini.eu/projects/hangman-game/".
+To visit this application, click on this link "http://abhisheksaini.eu/projects/hangman-game/".